microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/this.md

 </body>
 ```

 But the above code is redundant!
-What if there is a way we can choose the particular element within the selector that triggered the event?
+What if there is a way to choose the element within the selector that triggered the event?
 And there is!
-It's called $(this). $(this) selects that particular element that triggered that event.
-Using this, we can clean up the above code like below:
+It's called `$(this)`. `$(this)` selects the element that triggered that event.
+Using this, element, you can clean up the code:

 ``` html
 <html>